Daily Habits For Moms: 10 Tips to Better Manage Your Day-to-Day Life

 My daughter is a creature of habit and almost always eats the same thing for breakfast.
 I flip between a few things.
 And my husband either eats no breakfast or eats a bagel.

 For lunch, I usually do leftovers.
 And I make my daughter what I call a snack plate.
-One she really likes is cucumbers, carrots, grapes, and a cheese stick.
+One she really likes is some kind of lunchmeat, cucumbers, carrots, grapes, and a cheese stick.

 And we always have a few snack options like applesauce, fruit, and crackers.

-I try to keep up on having a list of basics in the house at all times.
+I try to keep up with having a list of basics in the house at all times.
 This way I can shut my husband down when he says there is no food!

 Whether you have 10 minutes or 60 minutes, take some time for self-care every day.